hliu860/tensorflow_gpu/jupyter_gpu_kernel.md

 ### Thoughts
 This was a model with 1.2 million training parameters and a dataset with 60,000 images.

-It took 1 minute and 26 seconds utilizing the NVIDIA GeForce 1070 in my laptop system!
+It took 1 minute and 26 seconds utilizing the NVIDIA GeForce 1070 in a laptop.

-For reference it took 26 minutes using all cores at 100% of the Intel 6700HQ CPU in that system.
+For reference it took 26 minutes using all cores at 100% of the Intel 6700HQ CPU.

-That's an 18 fold speedup on the GPU!
+That's an 18 fold speedup on the GPU.